Xi'an KJ-600

-The Xi'an KJ-600 is a Chinese twin-propeller, quad-tail, folding high-wing military aircraft designed for carrier-based airborne early warning and control (AEW&C) and cargo delivery, intended for catapult-launched (CATOBAR) operations on Type 003 and later-class aircraft carriers of the People's Liberation Army Navy from around 2025.
+The Xi'an KJ-600 is a Chinese twin-propeller, quad-tail, folding high-wing military aircraft designed for carrier-based airborne early warning and control (AEW&C) and cargo delivery; the aircraft has been used for catapult-launched (CATOBAR) operations on Type 003 and later-class aircraft carriers of the People's Liberation Army Navy since 2025.

 Development

 The aircraft made its maiden flight on 29 August 2020.
 Flight testing continued in 2021.
 A prototype in flight was spotted by aircraft observers above the testing facility in October 2021.
 In late 2023 "intensive trials" were underway with at least four, possibly even six, prototypes, according to Gu Min Chul.

 On 3 September 2025, one KJ-600 attended the 80th Anniversary of Victory over Japan military parade as part of the flypast over Tiananmen Square, appearing to the public for the first time.
 Chinese state media China Daily announced that KJ-600 is deployed with the People's Liberation Army Navy.

 As of 2025, a cargo variant of the KJ-600 for carrier onboard delivery (COD) was likely under development.